-According to Wells Fargo Practice Management Group, the average time before you'll start seeing patients is about nine to twelve months, and will vary considerably depending on whether you're acquiring an existing practice, building a new facility, or remodeling a purchased or leased space.
+The average time before you'll start seeing patients is about nine to twelve months, and will vary considerably depending on whether you're acquiring an existing practice, building a new facility, or remodeling a purchased or leased space.

 To build your timeline and see where you should address each step of the process, select the chart that applies to you (acquisition or start-up) and fill in your goal opening month in the far right column where indicated.
 Working backwards towards the left side of the page, fill in the months leading up to your opening.